fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/save-chelsea.md

   exposing some of the U.S. government’s worst abuses, is being charged with attempting to take her own life and is facing extreme penalties.
 twittertext: >-
-  Chelsea Manning faces indefinite solitary for trying to take own her life after years of abuse. https://www.freechelsea.com/ Petition to @SecArmy
+  Chelsea Manning faces indefinite solitary after suicide attempt following years of abuse. https://www.freechelsea.com/ @SecArmy #StandWithChelsea
 social_description: >-
   The government tortured her until she tried to take her own life.
 Now they’re threatening her with new charges and indefinite solitary